 Hi, I'm Trenton.

 I’m a Member of Technical Staff on the Mechanistic Interpretability team at Anthropic.
 A nice overview of our mission can be found here.
-I’m currently working on using dictionary learning to disentangle superposition in deep neural networks.
+I’m currently working on using dictionary learning to disentangle superposition in artificial neural networks.

 Information about me: